diogomondego/calculate-salary/README.md

 ## Production

-You can see the app in production on GitHub Pages: [https://diogomondego.github.io/calculate-salary/](diogomondego.github.io/calculate-salary)
+You can see the app in production on GitHub Pages: [diogomondego.github.io/calculate-salary](https://diogomondego.github.io/calculate-salary/)</br>
-Or
+Or</br>
 You can see the app in production on Heroku <a href="https://calcular-salario.herokuapp.com/">calcular-salario.herokuapp.com</a>